radlovacki/cocreate_Loops_en/source/lesson/skytale.md

 Create a console application in any programming language to encrypt and decrypt messages using the Skytale cipher.

-The allowed alphabet for messages can include only lowercase letters of the English alphabet:
+The allowed alphabet for messages includes only the lowercase letters of the English alphabet:

 ```text